deathbird/cheatsheets/dockerCheatsheet.md

 # Start ALL docker containers and see output:
 sudo docker-compose up

-# Start docker container , as user 1000, and see output:
+# Start docker container as user 1000, and see output:
 sudo docker exec -it --user 1000 igc-web bash
+# Start docker container as root, and see output:
+sudo docker exec -it --user root txc-web bash

 # Build container again if configuration is changed????:
 sudo docker-compose up --build  nodejs